Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Methods

-\textbf{General framework.} Figure~\ref{fig:1} illustrates the general framework of recent works~\cite{SCINet2021Liu, FiLM2022Zhou, TSMixer2022Chen, Li2023MTSMixersMT, PatchTST2022Nie, wu2023timesnet} for time series forecasting, comprising three core components: RevIN~\cite{RevIN2022Kim}, a reversible normalization layer; a temporal feature extractor such as attention, MLP, or convolutional layers; and a linear projection layer that projects the final prediction results.
-Given the potential impact of hyper-parameter adjustment and various training tricks on comparison fairness, we first examine the effectiveness of different temporal feature extractors.
+{Figure~\ref{fig:1} illustrates the general LTSF framework of recent works~\cite{SCINet2021Liu, FiLM2022Zhou, Li2023MTSMixersMT, PatchTST2022Nie, wu2023timesnet, FDNet}}, comprising three core components: RevIN~\cite{RevIN2022Kim}, a reversible normalization layer\footnote{Some works~\cite{Autoformer2021Wu,wang2023micn} utilize disentanglement or other normalization methods to reduce distribution shift as claimed.
+We will demonstrate their commonalities in the next section.}; a temporal feature extractor such as attention and MLP; and a linear layer that projects the final prediction results.

+Given the marginal improvement compared to a single linear layer, and the potential bias caused by hyper-parameter adjustment and training tricks, we have reassessed the performance of some models on public datasets.
 Without loss of generality, we meticulously select four notable recent developments: PatchTST~\cite{PatchTST2022Nie} (attention), MTS-Mixers~\cite{Li2023MTSMixersMT} (MLP), TimesNet~\cite{wu2023timesnet} and SCINet~\cite{SCINet2021Liu} (convolution).
-All of these methods follow this common framework and have achieved state-of-the-art forecasting performance, as claimed.
-Considering the fact that their reported forecasting accuracy is not significantly better than a single linear layer, we conduct new experiments using the ETT benchmark to check the contribution of each part in their proposed approaches.
+All of these methods follow this framework and have achieved state-of-the-art forecasting performance, as claimed.
 Figure~\ref{fig:2} demonstrates the forecasting performance of different models on ETTh1 over 4 different prediction lengths.
-The baseline "RLinear" refers to a linear projection layer with RevIN.
-The fixed random extractor means that we only initialize the temporal feature extractor randomly and do not update its parameters in the training phase.
+The baseline "RLinear" refers to a single linear projection layer with RevIN.
+The fixed random extractor means that we only randomly initialize the temporal feature extractor and do not update its parameters in the training phase.
 It is worth noting that the RevIN significantly improves the forecasting accuracy of these approaches.
 Thus, comparing one method with others which do not use RevIN may lead to unfair results due to its advantage.
 With the aid of RevIN, even a simple linear layer can outperform current state-of-the-art baseline PatchTST.